A Man Called Hero

-A Man Called Hero is a 1999 Hong Kong wuxia film directed by Andrew Lau.
-It is loosely based on the manhua series Chinese Hero: Tales of the Blood Sword by Hong Kong artist Ma Wing-shing.
+A Man Called Hero is a 1999 Hong Kong wuxia film adapted from the manhua series Chinese Hero: Tales of the Blood Sword by Ma Wing-shing.
+Directed by Andrew Lau, it starred Ekin Cheng, Shu Qi, Kristy Yang, and Nicholas Tse.
 It won the 1999 Golden Horse Award for Best Visual Effects.

-Plot
+Synopsis

-The story begins in early Republican China.
-After passing a test, Hero Hua is accepted by Pride, a master swordsman, as his second apprentice.
-When he returns home, he is horrified to see that his parents have been murdered by foreigners for opposing the opium trade.
-That night, Hero breaks up the foreigners' party and kills them in revenge.
-He spends the rest of the night with his lover, Jade.
-The next morning, he flees from China to avoid arrest and sails to America.
+The film is set in the early 20th century.
+Pride, a swordmaster, takes Hero as his second apprentice and trains him in swordsmanship.
+Shortly after, Hero kills the foreigners who murdered his parents, and spends the night with his lover Jade.
+The next morning, he flees China on board a ship bound for the United States.

-16 years later, Hero's childhood friend, Sheng, and Hero's son, Sword Hua, arrive in New York City on the first day of the Chinese New Year.
-They visit China House, the biggest inn in Chinatown, where they see a lion dance performance led by the Boss of China House.
-A group of thugs show up and demand that the Boss hand over a monk, Luohan, whom they believe is hiding in China House.
-After defeating and driving away the thugs, the Boss brings Sword and Sheng to meet Luohan.
-Luohan tells them how he met and befriended Hero on board the ship bound for America, and their experiences as labourers in Steel Bull Canyon.
-Later, Sword and Sheng visit Jade's grave, where Sheng tells Sword how he and Jade travelled to New York City 16 years ago in search of Hero.
-Hero and Jade were reunited and married in New York City.
-While visiting the shop where Sword's parents took their wedding photographs, Sword and Sheng sense someone following them.
-Sword surprises the stalker and corners her after a brief chase through the streets.
-She identifies herself as Kate, the daughter of Hero's senior, Shadow.
+Many years later, Hero's childhood friend Sheng and Hero's son Sword arrive in Chinatown, New York City, where they meet Luohan, who recounts how he met Hero on the ship and their experiences as labourers in Steel Bull Canyon.
+Later, Sword and Sheng visit Jade's grave, where Sheng tells Sword that he and Jade travelled to New York City 16 years ago to search for Hero, who reunited with Jade and married her.
+After that, they meet Kate, the daughter of Hero's senior Shadow, and she leads them to their father.

-Kate leads Sword and Sheng to her father.
-Shadow tells them how he rescued Hero from Steel Bull Canyon when Hero was buried in the sand after being falsely accused of murdering two men.
-Hero and Shadow encountered the Five Elements Ninjas and defeated them.
-During the fight, Hero injured the female ninja, Wood, but spared her life and sent her for medical treatment.
-When Wood develops a crush on Hero, the Gold Ninja, who is secretly in love with Wood, becomes very jealous.
-Jade had just given birth to a pair of twins in China House when the Gold Ninja set fire to the building.
-During the chaos, Bigot, a traitor, kidnapped Sword's twin sister and disappeared.
-There have been no news of her since then.
-Jade died in Hero's arms shortly after due to excessive blood loss during childbirth.
+Shadow tells Sword and Sheng how he rescued Hero from Steel Bull Canyon after Hero was falsely accused of murdering two men.
+Hero and Shadow had encountered the Five Ninjas who serve their master's rival Invincible, and defeated them.
+During their fight, Hero had spared and saved Wood, one of the Ninjas who developed a crush on him.
+Another Ninja who was in love with Wood had felt jealous and set fire to China House shortly after Jade gave birth to a pair of twins.
+During the chaos, a traitor Bigot had kidnapped Sword's twin sister and disappeared.
+Jade had died in Hero's arms due to excessive blood loss during childbirth.